mateonunez/ait/README.md

 ### Key Features

 - **Connectors**:
-  - GitHub integration for repository analysis
+  - GitHub integration for repository analysis and OAuth 2.0 authentication
-  - Spotify integration for music insights
+  - Spotify integration for music insights and playlist analysis
-  - OAuth 2.0 secure authentication
+  - X integration for tweets analysis
+  - Modular connector architecture with shared utilities
+  - Type-safe OpenAPI generated interfaces
+  - Automatic token refresh and persistence

 - **ETL Pipeline**:
-  - Extract data from multiple sources
+  - Extract data from multiple sources using typed connectors
-  - Transform using LangChain and embeddings
+  - Transform using LangChain and multiple embedding options
   - Load into vector databases for semantic search
+  - Support for both Python and Node.js embedding generation
+  - Flexible pipeline configuration

 - **Storage Solutions**:
-  - PostgreSQL for structured data
+  - PostgreSQL for structured data and OAuth tokens
   - Qdrant for vector similarity search
-  - Ollama for local LLM processing
+  - Ollama for local LLM processing (deepseek-r1:8b)
+  - Redis for job queue and caching

 - **Scheduler**:
-  - Schedule and manage ETL tasks
+  - Schedule and manage ETL tasks with BullMQ
-  - Uses BullMQ for job queue management
+  - Automated token refresh and data synchronization
   - Supports cron expressions for periodic tasks
+  - Configurable job priorities and retries

 ## 🚀 Getting Started